The French Open, the second of four Grand Slams on the tennis calendar and the only Major played on clay, gets underway in late May each year.

 The second Grand Slam of the season will be held in Paris, France, and it is the only Major to be played on outdoor clay courts.

-The venue was first constructed in 1928 to host France's first defence of the Davis Cup and the complex in the 16th arrondissement French capital contains 20 courts, including three large-capacity stadiums.
+The venue was first constructed in 1928 to host France's first defence of the Davis Cup, and the complex in the 16th arrondissement of the French capital contains 20 courts, including three large-capacity stadiums.

 This will be the 128th edition of the tournament, with the event first established in 1891 and having originally been known as the French Championships.